-Ecommerce Product Page SEO: 20 Dos & Don'ts
+SEO For Ecommerce Product Pages: 20 Do's & Don’ts

 - Missing structured data.

-10 Don’ts of Ecommerce Product Page SEO
+10 Don’ts Of Ecommerce Product Page SEO

-1. Don’t Use Product Descriptions from the Manufacturer’s Website
+1. Don’t Use Product Descriptions From The Manufacturer’s Website

 This is one of the most common mistakes I see in optimizing product pages.

-A lot of the manufacturer descriptions are not compelling and are not optimized for search.
+Many manufacturer descriptions are not compelling, lack all the information a customer needs – and are not optimized for search.

-If you instead take the time to write better descriptions, it may very well be the difference between being found and being invisible.
+It’s worth taking the time to write more informative and engaging descriptions.
+The more detailed information, the better.
+This may very well be the difference between being found and being invisible.

-But remember you do not want duplicate content, which will hurt your SEO efforts.
+Also, remember that you do not want duplicate content, which will hurt your SEO efforts.

-2. Don’t Remove Your Seasonal Pages Once the Peak Period Is Over
+2. Don’t Kill Your Seasonal Pages Once Peak Is Past

 This is a common mistake I see brands make.

-If you have a product page that is seasonal and it has built up rankings, traffic, and sales over time, do not get rid of it.

-It may seem sensible to remove seasonal pages as they serve no real purpose for most of the year.

-However, if you do this, it will leave you with the same uphill battle every year: once again, trying to regain the authority your site needs to rank for seasonal terms.
+While removing seasonal pages after the peak period may seem sensible, doing this will leave you with the same uphill battle every year, once again, trying to regain the authority your site needs to rank for seasonal terms.

 And by the time you do this each year, it will likely be too late.

+If you have a seasonal product page that has built up rankings, traffic, and sales over time, do not eliminate it.

-They have a dedicated Black Friday URL (https://www.amazon.com/Black-Friday/) that only gains authority over time.
+Amazon is a great example of how to do this well.
+They have a dedicated Black Friday URL that only gains authority over time.

 Amazon can then update the page as the peak Black Friday season approaches.